HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

    <output_root>/_generated_configs/

-For mesh subjects, each generated child is a normal ``workflow = "simulation"`` TOML.
+For mesh subjects, each generated child is a normal ``[workflow].mode = "simulation"`` TOML.
 If the base config does not already declare processes, the testbed materializer injects:

 .. code-block:: toml